 There’s a reason Prince chose to stay in Minneapolis.

-Our culture, incredible talent and truly amazing venues make Minneapolis the most fun spot to play, hear and discover music of all types.
-We always have a variety of local performers and world-wide stars to provide you with an outstanding show and a night out you’ll never forget.
-Music in Minneapolis is different.
-Come experience the culture that makes us rock.
+Our creative culture, incredible talent and truly amazing venues make Minneapolis a great place to play, hear and discover music of all types.
+With a variety of beloved local performers and world-wide stars to provide you with an outstanding show, we know it will be a night out you’ll never forget.
+Music in Minneapolis is one-of-a-kind so be prepared to experience the culture that makes us rock.